CesiumGS/cesium-ion-3ds-max-plugin/Documentation/DeveloperGuide/README.md

 The plugin should now be loaded on start-up.

 To manually run the plugin:
-Open *PluginPackage/PreStartupScripts/cesiumPlugin.ms*.
+1. Open *PluginPackage/PreStartupScripts/cesiumPlugin.ms*.
-Run it with the Task **Execute Script in 3ds Max**.
+1. Run it with the Task **Execute Script in 3ds Max**.
+1. Open *PluginPackage/Widgets/nameRequiredWidget.ms* and run it.
+This creates a warning popup.
-Open *PluginPackage/Widgets/mainWidget.ms* and run it.
+1. Open *PluginPackage/Widgets/mainWidget.ms* and run it.
 This creates the Exporter popup window.
-Next open *PluginPackage/PostStartupScripts/addMenus.ms* and run it.
+1. Next open *PluginPackage/PostStartupScripts/addMenus.ms* and run it.
 This will add the menu item in 3ds Max under *File->Export*.
 Running these files in a different order will create an error in 3ds Max.

 **Updating popups**